chenckang/react-json-pretty/README.md

     import 'react-json-pretty/JSONPretty.monikai.styl';

-Where `obj` is the JSON string or just a valid JavaScript object.

 If you still don't get it, visit the [example](https://github.com/chenckang/react-json-pretty/tree/master/example).

-Lastly, the preview is as below:
+Lastly, if you succeed so far the preview will look like the below:

 [Click here to preview!](https://github.com/chenckang/react-json-pretty/blob/master/example/preview.png)

+Have your fun!

 ## License